-Webchoice will open on Friday, August 2 and close on Monday, August 12.
+Webchoice will close on Friday, August 28.

 DETERMINING ELECTIVE LINES

 Once we have received student subject preferences, Electives Lines are determined to meet the needs of the majority of registered students.

 Students are required to indicate two Reserve choices, just in case their preferred choice did not have enough student interest to form a class.